Gilding Arts Studio

 Prajñāpāramitā

-gilded copper repoussé with gold, platinum, purple silver leaf, and Swarovski crystals
+with gold leaf, platinum leaf, purple silver leaf, and Swarovski crystals

 The Perfection of Transcendent Wisdom personifying the concept of the Bodhisattva known as the "Great Mother"